Focus on Physicians:

 But when you’re famished and pressed for time, the quickest options can undermine you, sabotaging your best intentions and sapping your energy.

-As it turns out, those ultra-processed foods that often pass for nutrition in the doctor’s lounge can raise your risk of anxiety, sleep disturbance, depression, food addiction, alcohol use disorder, and increased inflammation.
+As it turns out, those ultra-processed foods that often pass for nutrition in the doctor’s lounge or office snack machine can raise your risk of anxiety, sleep disturbance, depression, food addiction, alcohol use disorder, and increased inflammation.
 Artificial sweeteners in particular have been linked to a greater risk for depression.

-Instead, consider incorporating simple elements of the Mediterranean diet like fruits, nuts, whole grains, olive oil and fish.
+Instead, consider switching in simple elements of the Mediterranean diet like fruits, nuts, whole grains, olive oil and fish.
 You probably know that the Mediterranean diet supports heart health and may reduce the risk for certain cancers.
 But this diet is also linked to improved symptoms of depression and better mental health and well-being.
 There’s also emerging evidence that a Mediterranean diet can improve perceptual performance.

 It might take a little planning, but going Mediterranean doesn’t have to be complicated.
 Simply packing a nourishing lunch or advocating for healthier options at work can make a difference.